K-Decompositions and 3d Gauge Theories: Introduction

-In Section \ref{Mathintro} we introduce the notion of a triangulated admissible 3-manifold (Section~\ref{sec2.1}), different moduli spaces with framed flat connections (Section~\ref{1.3.4}), and explain how the framing allows a localization of framed flat connections to configurations of flags (Section~\ref{sec2.4}).
+In Section \ref{sec:basics} we introduce the notion of a triangulated admissible 3-manifold (Section~\ref{sec:admissible}), different moduli spaces with framed flat connections (Section~\ref{sec:spaces}), and explain how the framing allows a localization of framed flat connections to configurations of flags (Section~\ref{sec:configs}).
+We then define the hypersimplicial $K$-decomposition (Section \ref{sec:Kdec}).

-In Section \ref{sec3} the main new result is that ${\cal L}_K({\cal M})$ is $K_2$-Lagrangian (Section \ref{sec3.3a}).
-It implies the variation formula for the volume of framed flat $PGL(K,\C)$-connections on admissible 3-manifold $M$, and its motivic refinement.
-Sections \ref{sec3.1}--\ref{sec3.2} contain the minimum background needed for the proof, in the case that the ``small boundary'' of $M$ contains no annuli or tori.
-At the same time, these sections also introduce some fundamental notions that we use throughout the paper, such as the hypersimplicial $K$-decomposition (Section \ref{sec3.1}), and configurations of four points on the projective line assigned to its octahedra.
+In Section \ref{sec:FFC} we analyze how octahedron parameters are used to describe framed flat connections on an admissible $M$ and its boundary, and begin to discuss the symplectic properties of the moduli spaces $\CL_K(M)\subset \CX^{\rm un}_K(\pd M)$.
+We review how the $K$-decompositions of the 2d simplices, called $K$-triangulations, were used in \cite{FG-Teich} to define cluster coordinates on $\CX_K^{\rm un}(\pd M)$.
+Then we revisit the octahedron parameters related to a $K$-decomposition of $M$, and show (Theorem \ref{thm:XM}) how the elementary symplectic pairs $\CL_\soct\subset \CP_{\pd\soct}$ for octahedra are glued together to construct a Zariski open part for the pair $\CL_K(M)\subset \CX^{\rm un}_K(\pd M)$.
+We also study 2--3 moves, and decompose them into sequences of elementary ones.

-In Section \ref{sec4} we analyze in much greater detail how octahedron parameters are used to describe framed flat connections on an admissible $M$ and its boundary --- focusing on the symplectic properties of the moduli spaces $\CL_K(M)\subset \CX_K^{\rm un}(\pd M)$.
-We review how the $K$-decompositions of the 2d simplices, called $K$-triangulations, were used in \cite{FG-Teich} to define cluster ${\cal X}$--coordinates on $\CX_K^{\rm un}(\pd M)$.
-Then we revisit the octahedron parameters related to a $K$-decomposition of $M$, and show how the symplectic pairs $\CL_\soct\subset \CP_{\pd\soct}$ for octahedra are glued together to construct a Zariski-open part for the pair $\CL_K(M)\subset \CX_K^{\rm un}(\pd M)$.
-We also study 2--3 moves, and decompose them into sequences of elementary cobordisms.
+In Section \ref{sec:Bloch}, we formulate the Symplectic Gluing Conjecture (Section \ref{sec:perspective}).
+Then we introduce all the ingredients necessary to understand the homomorphism of complexes \eqref{hdflbl}.
+This allows us to prove the main new result, Theorem \ref{thm:K2}, telling that ${\cal L}_K({\cal M})$ is $\mathrm{K}_2$-isotropic in the case that $\pd M$ consists entirely of big boundary, with holes filled in by small discs.
+We discuss how to generalize this to arbitrary admissible~$M$.

-In Section \ref{sec:combi} we discuss the combinatorics of octahedron parameters, the Poisson brackets that they induce on $\CX_K^{\rm un}(\pd M)$, and the abstract data needed for quantization.
-We prove the most nontrivial result about Poisson brackets for eigenvalue coordinates on $\CX_K^{\rm un}(\pd M)$ in Appendix \ref{app:NZ}.
+In Section \ref{sec:combi} we follow the combinatorial approach to symplectic gluing.
+We discuss the combinatorics of octahedron parameters, the Poisson brackets that they induce on $\CX_K(\pd M)$, and the abstract data needed for quantization.
+We defer to Appendix \ref{app:NZ} the proof of the most nontrivial result about Poisson brackets for eigenvalue coordinates on $\CX_K(\pd M)$.